Mira Nair: Feature films

 Monsoon Wedding, written by Sabrina Dhawan, was filmed over only 30 days, using only a small crew, including some of Nair's acquaintances and relatives.
 Released in 2001, the film told the story of an Indian Punjabi wedding.
 In the end, the film grossed over $30 million worldwide.
 The film was awarded the Golden Lion award at the Venice Film Festival, making Nair the first female recipient of the award.

 Nair directed the 2002 television film, Hysterical Blindness for HBO.
-The film is a romance set 1987 starring Uma Thurman in the lead role.
+The film is a romance set in 1987 starring Uma Thurman in the lead role.
 The made-for-TV movie would prove a success for both HBO and Thurman, with the latter receiving a Golden Globe for her acting in the film.
 This was followed by an adaptation of William Makepeace Thackeray's epic Vanity Fair (2004).

 In 2005, Nair was asked to direct Harry Potter and the Order of the Phoenix, but turned it down to work on The Namesake, reportedly after her son Zohran persuaded her that she was the only one who could direct the latter.
 Based on the book by Pulitzer Prize-winner Jhumpa Lahiri, Sooni Taraporevala's screenplay follows the son of Indian immigrants who wants to fit in with New York City society, but struggles to get away from his family's traditional ways.
 The film was presented with the Dartmouth Film Award and was also honored with the Pride of India award at the Bollywood Movie Awards.
 Next she directed the Amelia Earhart biopic Amelia (2009), starring Hilary Swank and Richard Gere.
 The film predominantly received negative reviews.
 It was also a box-office bomb, grossing $19.6 million against a budget of $40 million.

 In 2012, Nair directed The Reluctant Fundamentalist, a thriller based on the best-selling novel by Mohsin Hamid, starring Riz Ahmed, Kate Hudson, Liev Schreiber, and Kiefer Sutherland.
 It tells a post-9/11 story about the impact of the terrorist attacks on one Pakistani man and his treatment by Americans in reaction to them.
 It opened the 2012 Venice Film Festival in Venice, Italy to critical acclaim, and was released worldwide in early 2013.
 It did not do well at the box office.

 Nair's 2016 film Queen of Katwe, a Disney production, starred Lupita Nyong'o and David Oyelowo, and was based on a biography of Ugandan chess prodigy Phiona Mutesi written by American author Tim Crothers.
 The film earned much acclaim.
 It had a budget of $15 million and grossed $10.4 million.
 Nair's son Zohran Mamdani appears as an extra in the film, and one of his songs performed under his rapper pseudonym Young Cardamom, "#1 Spice", also features in the film.